When to call 911 after discharge

 • Assess mobility and transfer safety at home

-• Identify supervision coverage during recovery
+• Identify supervision coverage during the recovery period

 • Medication reconciliation and dosing accuracy